rootstrap/FlowForms/README.md

 ## Features
  - Declarative way of creating a form and define its behavior
  - Automatic handling of field and form state, which exposes a reactive api using Kotlin's flows.
+ - Separately define OnValueChange, OnFocus, and OnBlur validations.
- - Easy asynchronous validations using coroutines
+ - Easy asynchronous validations powered by coroutines
- - FailFast validations (configurable)
+ - FailFast validations _(configurable)_
  - Built-in validations so we don't need to write the same logic across projects/modules.
+ - Cross-field validations _(with just a keyword!)_
- - Custom validations
+ - Custom validations with ease
  - UI binding utilities for Android
  - And more!